#KusogMindanaw 2019: Daring to Dream for Peace and Posterity in Southern Philippines

 Martin Luther King taught us that we have a choice: nonviolent coexistence or violent co-annihilation.
 We have gone down the path of attempting to violently annihilate one another, and it has gotten us nothing but this vortex of pain and destruction.
 It is time to try the higher path of nonviolent coexistence, illuminated by love.

-I dream of a day where our children, Indigenous Peoples’ children, Moro children and Christian children, go to school together, live in the same communities, and work the same fields together and are empowered to chart our destiny as a community within the community of nations.
+I dream of a day when our children, Indigenous children, Moro children and Christian children, go to school together, live in the same communities, and work the same fields together and are empowered to chart our destiny as a community within the community of nations.

 That day is possible, and our coexistence is possible and our self-determination of our destiny is possible.
 We dare each one to rise above our own worst fears, and reach out to others who wish to coexist with us.
 Dr. King was right: we are all bound up in an inescapable network of mutuality.